Fri & Sat 10:30pm $15

 "We wanted to continue the success of Theatresports, but grow creatively in other forms.
 The company began teaching improvisation to interested students, some of whom gained the skills to join the company."
 [Artistic Director Randy Dixon]

-In 1998, The Seattle Theatresports League became officially known as Unexpected Productions, a non-profit 501(c)(3) theatre company, which would produce more than Theatresports.
+In 1998, The Seattle Theatresports League became officially known as Unexpected Productions, a theatre company which would produce improvised, scripted, and live shows, in addition to Theatresports.
 Additionally, The company sought to find a permanent home to produce shows on a seasonal basis.
 In June 1991, Unexpected Productions acquired the lease to the Market Theater in the historic Pike Place Market, which has been our mainstage ever since.